 - I’m having a real medical emergency and need to go to a hospital.

 - I missed my connecting flight (or my flight was canceled) and it’s the airline’s fault!

 - The hotel doesn’t have my reservation.

 We just got off the plane and our shuttle isn’t here.

-Before you panic and grab the first cab you see, take a moment to ask for assistance – but you need to GET OUT of the airport building first.
-It’s easy to get overwhelmed but once you’ve left the airport terminal and walked OUTSIDE, past all the people inside the terminal vying for your attention by trying to get you to rent a car, sell you a timeshare, or sell you an excursion, and walked TO THE CURB, you should see a person that is holding a sign that lists your name or most likely, your resort.
+Before you panic and grab the first taxi you see, take a moment to ask for assistance – but you need to GET OUT of the airport building first.
+It’s easy to get overwhelmed, but once you’ve left the airport terminal and walked OUTSIDE, past all the people inside the terminal vying for your attention by trying to get you to rent a car, sell you a timeshare, or sell you an excursion, and walked TO THE SHUTTLE PICK UP AREA, you should see a person that is holding a sign that lists your name, or most likely, your resort.

-If you don’t see either one, tell one of the people holding any sign listing a resort on it that you have a pre-paid shuttle service and what resort you’re going to and ask them to direct you to that person.
+If you don’t see either one, tell one of the people holding any sign listing a resort on it that you have a pre-paid shuttle service, give them the name of the shuttle provider and what resort you’re going to, and ask them to direct you to that person.
 Most of them are very nice and will point you in the correct direction.

 If this didn’t help, in the travel documents that your destination wedding travel agent prepared for you (either in your email or in paper form), you will find 1.) your travel planner’s phone number and 2.) the phone number of the transportation service (often listed as “transfer” service).
 Call the shuttle service directly and let them know you’re waiting.